per1234/smartpins/README.md

 **Constructor**

-`SmartPins(SMARTPIN_STATE_VALUE _cookedHook=nullptr, SMARTPIN_STATE_VALUE _rawHook=nullptr);`
+`SmartPins(SMARTPIN_STATE_VALUE cookedHook=nullptr, SMARTPIN_STATE_VALUE rawHook=nullptr);`

 Both parameters are optional.
 If either function is provided it will be called on each and every pin transition.
-Thus the user must take great care to minimise the time spent in these functions or they could add greatly to the "lag" between the true event occuring and the user callback being executed.
+The user must take great care to minimise the time spent in these functions or they could add greatly to the "lag" between the true event occuring and the user callback being executed.

-In either case, the function must be void(int,int) the first parameter being the ping number and the second current state of the pin abd the second being its value.
+In either case, the function must be void(int,int) the first parameter being the pin number and the second being its value.
 For rawHook this will only ever be 0 or 1.
 For the cooked hook this will be whatever type of value the pin type returns, e.g. +1/-1 for an encoder pin-pair, a millisecond value for timed pin, 0/1 for a latching pin etc.

-**getValue** `int	 getValue(uint8_t _p)`
+**getValue** `int	 getValue(uint8_t p)`

 Returns the current value of pin p.
 See **Constructor** for the range of values returned